 A CAUTION: Check your gas line pressure before connecting heater to gas line.
-Gas line pressure must be a minimum 6" WC for NG and 11" WC for LP with a max pressure of 7" WC.
-If gas line pressure is higher, the unit will not work and heater regulator damage could occur.
+Gas line pressure must be a minimum 6" WC for NG and 11" WC for LP with a max pressure of 14"WC.
+If gas line pressure is higher, heater regulator damage could occur.

-CAUTION: Never connect heater directly to an LP supply.
-This heater requires an external A regulator (not supplied).
+A CAUTION: Never connect heater directly to an LP supply.
+This heater requires an external regulator (not supplied).
 Install the external regulator between the heater and gas supply.

-CAUTION: Avoid damage to regulator.
-Hold gas regulator with wrench when connecting into gas niping and/or fittings.
+A CAUTION: Avoid damage to regulator.
+Hold gas regulator with wrench when connecting into gas piping and/or fittings.

-CAUTION: Use pipe joint sealant that is resistant to gas (Propane or Natural Gas).
+A CAUTION: Use pipe joint sealant that is resistant to gas (Propane or Natural Gas).